|Disabled object||If checked, then the edited object won't be included (including its subobjects) into the running

 List of all disabled PROMOTIC objects can be seen in the INFO system in the /System/DisabledObjects item.

 Macro expression can be used for input (it is evaluated while the application is launching).
-Caution!This property affects other objects in the runtime (these may refer to this conditionally disabled object).
+Caution!This property affects other objects in the runtime mode (these may refer to this conditionally disabled object).
 Therefore it is evaluated on launch before others and also the Macro expression $.par cannot be used.
 It is prferable to use for example Macro expression $.cfgfile and this way use the configuration file to define which object will really be launched in the app.

 |Object name||Name (identifier) of the PROMOTIC object.
 It is used for returning a reference to this object by the PmObject.Pm method. |